 Intro to Shadow Work

-In 2020, COVID reshaped the world and I experienced a profound—and traumatic—liberation experience (which I share more fully in Sweet Piggy’s Jump and First Breath: A Memoir.
-I shifted from performance, comedy, drag, and creating collaborative music to making collaborative videos.
-I had never made video work before.
-I learned everything from scratch—editing, composing, script writing, storytelling.
-These videos became a vehicle for something deeper than art: they became a process of shadow work—of unveiling layers of the psyche that had long been hidden from view by systemic conditioning and survival mechanisms.
+In 2020, when COVID reshaped the world, I experienced a profound—and traumatic—liberation process (which I share more fully in Sweet Piggy’s Jump and First Breath: A Memoir).
+I shifted from performance, comedy, drag, and collaborative music into creating collaborative videos.
+I had never made video work before, so I learned everything from scratch: editing, composing, script writing, and storytelling.

 ✿ Sweet Piggies Jump

-This is the story of a threshold—of confronting something not of this world, something deeply harmful, and finding the power to say no. To walk away.
+This is the story of a threshold—of confronting evil, something not of this world, something deeply harmful, and finding the power to say no. To walk away.

 Sweet Piggies Jump marks the moment I left an oppressive relationship for good.
 In this piece, I explore how adolescent consciousness fights what it cannot yet name.
-And how adult consciousness learns to say no, turn away, and begin again.
+And how adult consciousness learns to say no, turn away, and begin anew.

 This was a personal experience of pattern breaking, reflecting what is now unfolding at a collective level.
 The video is a collaborative performance work created with Penélope Baquero, Michael Beers, and Jason Forges.
 The four of us formed a creative pod during the pandemic, called Pandemic Players, making storytelling films together and co-facilitating workshops through Rooted Global Village.
+I also worked through some racist patterning in this process, by listening.

 Exploitation 1 & 2 and Scarcity–Ownership